roytang121/Facebook-AutoPoke/README.md

-Facebook-AutoPoke
+Facebook-AutoPoke 0.1
 =================

+A Python script to automate the Facebook poking.
+###Features
-A Python script to auto poke the friends who poked you or randomly poke all of your friends
+*Poke the friends who have just poked you
+*Randomly poke all of your friends (need to modify a bit from the script)

 ##How to use
 ```python